+The terms diverse communities and at-risk age groups are used broadly, and include:

-'Diverse communities' and 'at-risk age groups' is broadly defined to include diverse cultural, linguistic and faith communities; people with a disability; people experiencing mental health issues; lesbian, gay, bisexual, transgender and gender diverse, intersex and queer/questioning (LGBTIQ) people; women in or exiting prison or forensic institutions; people who work in the sex industry; people living in regional, remote and rural communities; male victim survivors; older people (aged 65 years, or 45 years for Aboriginal people; children (0-4 years of age are most at risk) and young people (12-25 years of age).
+- ... diverse cultural, linguistic and faith communities - ... people with disability - ... people experiencing mental health issues - ...
+LGBTIQ people - ... women in or exiting prison or forensic institutions - ... people who work in the sex industry - ... people living in regional, remote and rural communities - ... male victim survivors - ... older people (aged 65 years and older, or 45 years and older for Aboriginal people) - ... children (0 to 4 years of age are most at risk) and young people (12 to 25 years of age).

-A full list of definitions is provided at the end of this guide in the Definitions section.
+A full list of definitions is provided at the end of this document in Section 14, 'Definitions'.